 - a.
-There will be more people living and working in an appropriately conserved and enhanced lpswich town centre, which will be the focus for much of the new development sustainable growth, including continued development at the lpswich Waterfront. - b.
+There will be more people living and working in an appropriately conserved and enhanced Ipswich town centre, which will be the focus for much of the new sustainable growth, including continued development at the Ipswich Waterfront. - b.
 People will enjoy an extended and improved shopping centre that includes new stores on allocated sites, providing greater choice than at present, and improved cultural and sporting opportunities within the wider centre. - c.
 Pedestrian links between the central shopping area and the Waterfront, the Village, Education Quarter and railway station will be direct, attractive, safe and well signed. - d.
 Pedestrians, cyclists and public transport users will come first in Ipswich town centre.
 Traffic management measures in conjunction with improvements for pedestrians, cyclists and buses will ensure effective links between the wider Ipswich area and the town centre, and help keep congestion down and accessibility easy in the centre.
 Additional short stay parking and enhanced park and ride will provide for car-borne shoppers, visitors and the workforce. - e.
 The distinctive network of beautiful parks and open spaces, green infrastructure and open water will be enhanced by the completion of the river path, improved ecological network and additional tree canopy cover and landscaping in new developments, surrounding areas and on the streets. - f.
-As well as the concentration of jobs in the town centre, there will be new employment development at sites around the Borough including a strategic employment site at Futura Park, together with the continued development of existing employment areas distributed across the town. - g.
-The University of Campus Suffolk will have continued its planned growth, to complete the new campus at the Waterfront and the adjacent Education Quarter. - h.
+As well as the concentration of jobs in the town centre, there will be new employment development at sites around the Borough including the continued development of existing employment areas distributed across the town. - g.
+The University of Suffolk will have continued its planned growth, to complete the new campus at the Waterfront and the adjacent Education Quarter. - h.
 The town's health will be cared for through strategic health services brought together at the Heath Road Hospital site and a strong network of local surgeries and health centres, including replacement or additional provision for Deben Road surgery. - i.
-During the plan period, land will start to come forward for development at the Ipswich Garden Suburb, in conjunction with highway, water, energy, education, green and health infrastructure.
-Express bus services and pedestrian and cycle routes will connect the area to the town centre.
+During the plan period, land will start to come forward for development at the lpswich Garden Suburb, in conjunction with highway, water, energy, education, green and health infrastructure.
+Express bus services and pedestrian and cycle routes will connect the area to the town centre. - j.
+Outside central Ipswich, thriving district and local centres will provide local shopping and services close to people's homes and will be surrounded by strong and cohesive communities.

-- j.
-Outside central Ipswich, thriving district and local centres will provide local shopping and services close to people's homes and will be surrounded by strong and cohesive communities. - 3.2 The Core Strategy review goes on to identify objectives in paragraph 6.8.
-Those with a geographical element which will need to be addressed through this Site Allocations plan are:
+3.2 The Core Strategy Review goes on to identify objectives in paragraph 6.8.
+Those with a geographical element which will need to be addressed through this Site Allocations Plan are:

-Objective 3 At least (a) 9,777 13,550 new dwellings shall be provided to meet the needs of Ipswich within the Housing Market Area between 2011 and 2031 in a manner that addresses identified local housing needs and provides a decent home for everyone, with at least 31% 35%-at the Ipswich Garden Suburb and 15% in the remainder of the Borough being affordable homes; and (b) in the region of 12,500 additional jobs shall be provided in Ipswich to support growth in the Ipswich Policy Area between 2011 and 2031.
+Objective 3 At least (a) 9,777 new dwellings shall be provided to meet the needs of Ipswich within the Housing Market Area between 2011 and 2031 in a manner that addresses identified local housing needs and provides a decent home for everyone, with 31% at the Ipswich Garden Suburb and 15% in the remainder of the Borough being affordable homes; and (b) approximately 12,500 additional jobs shall be provided in Ipswich to support growth in the Ipswich Policy Area between 2011 and 2031.